schevalier/chronology/README.md

 * [Jia](jia/) is a visualization, dashboarding, and data exploration tool.
 It can speak with Kronos and Metis.
-It answers questions for humans, rather than for developers.
+It answers questions for humans, rather than just developers.

 ## Get running in 5 minutes